Skip to main content

 No. Campers should bring their own snacks and lunches, along with a waterbottle.

 Most of our teaching staff are elementary or secondary school teachers.
-Several also work here at the Museum in our School or Public Programming departments.
+Several also work here at the Museum in our Education and Community Outreach department.
 We also have teen assistants helping with each camp session and keep a high staff to camper ratio.
 All staff are selected for their energy, enthusiasm and aptitude for science.
 All camp staff are trained to work with students in informal settings and have successfully completed a required background check.

 Campers should dress in comfortable clothing that may get messy.
 For safety, we highly recommend closed-toe shoes (for some sessions, closed-toe shoes are required).
 Please dress your camper for the weather.
 We plan to go outside each and every day, rain or shine!